DyzLecticus/Zeesoft/V5.0/ZDK/README.md

 --------------------------------------------
 This test shows how to use a *SpatialPooler* to create consistent sparse representations of less sparse and/or smaller SDRs.
 A *SpatialPoolerConfig* can be used to configure the *SpatialPooler* before initialization.

-All *SDRProcessor* instances implement the same pattern/life cycle to ensure the processing is done using multiple threads.
-Please note that bare *SDRProcessor* instances are not thread safe beyond the specified life cycle.

-Please note; The current implementation does not support local inhibition.
+Please note that this spatial pooler implementation does not support local inhibition.

 Configurable properties;
  * *inputSizeX*, *inputSizeY*; Input SDR dimensions.